hackoregon/2019-transportation-data-science/src/containers/README.md

 ## Quickstart
 1. ***You do not need to create the API scaffolding!
 That's been done and checked into this repo!***
-2. `cp env.sample .env` in the root of the repo (this file is already in the `.gitignore`, so you should not have to worry about it getting accidentally checked into a GitHub repo)
+2. `cp env.sample .env` in the root of the repo. `.env` is in the `.gitignore`, so it won't get accidentally checked into GitHub.
 3. Edit your `.env` file and change the passwords: `POSTGRES_PASSWORD`, `TEAM_PASSWORD` and `DJANGO_SECRET_KEY`.
 The other environment variables are already set to their correct values.